mirror-voly/Day-to-Days/README.md

 - Widgets (with interactive selection of displayed content).
 - Localization (2 languages).
 - Several targets.
-- Alerts is used for showing errors.
+- Alerts for showing errors.
 - Working with an image gallery.
 - Share button (generate an image for current data and send).
 - Notification and widgets with the ability to go to the application via deep-link.